-The Green Ribbon Commission Commercial Real Estate Working Group (CREWG) is a group of leading Boston property owners who are working to help the City meet the aggressive goals of its Climate Action Plan.
+The Green Ribbon Commission Commercial Real Estate Working Group (CREWG) is a group of leading Boston property owners accelerating leadership of Boston’s CRE organizations to help the City meet the goals of its Climate Action Plan.

-The CREWG has embraced the Challenge for Sustainability program as a strategy to engage the broader commercial real estate sector in efforts to benchmark and track environmental impacts, develop action plans for sustainability and energy efficiency, and advance the implementation of actions to achieve significant greenhouse gas emissions in accordance with the goals of the City of Boston.
-As of 2015, the Challenge for Sustainability works with over 100 facilities representing over 45 million square feet of commercial real estate.
+- Encouraging participation in the Sustainable Buildings Initiative The CREWG has embraced A Better City’s Sustainable Buildings Initiative (formerly the Challenge for Sustainability) as a strategy to engage the broader commercial real estate sector in sustainability efforts to reduce energy, water, waste and transportation emissions, and prepare for climate impacts.
+Through annual action planning with facilities in the program, the Sustainable Buildings Initiative aims to significantly reduce greenhouse gas emissions and prepare the city for climate impacts in accordance with the goals of the City of Boston.
+As of 2017, the program works with 66 facilities representing 33 million square feet of commercial real estate.

 Supporting organizations include: